The Origin of Draughts

 Draughts is known by different names around the world:

 Most of the rest of Western Europe took to playing a different development of Le Jeu Plaisant De Dames is now the internationally recognised game of Polish Draughts or Continental Draughts.
 This game is superior in complexity to English draughts for the following reasons:

-Polish Draughts isn't believed to have been invented in Poland and they apparently know it as 'French Draughts' there!
+Polish Draughts isn't believed to have been invented in Poland at all - and it seems in Poland they know it as 'French Draughts'!
 Polish Draughts was probably the name given in order to make it sound slightly different to West European ears in the same way as for Chinese Checkers and Russian Billiards.
 The French claim the game was invented in Paris around 1727 and perhaps that is when the different rules all coalesced but.

 Some areas of South East Asia go one better and play on a board of twelve by twelve squares and 24 pieces each side.
 The Canadian Draughts variant is also played upon a board this size.

 Free rules for some variants of the game can be found at Masters Traditional Games.

 Jeu de dames - FFJD - Fï¿½fï¿½fï¿½,ï¿½fï¿½fï¿½,ï¿½,Â©dï¿½fï¿½fï¿½,ï¿½fï¿½fï¿½,ï¿½,Â©ration Franï¿½fï¿½fï¿½,ï¿½fï¿½fï¿½,ï¿½,Â§aise A French website on the main draughts game of today.